Garrett girls get past Angola to reach title game

 “We tried to possess the basketball, tried to fluster them, get them to do something they’re not used to doing and then try to attack it as they extended it.”

-The Hornets got three first-half threes from junior Jaelyn Fee, the latter giving her team an 18-13 lead with 4:45 left in the second quarter.
+The Hornets first-half threes from junior Jaelyn Fee, the latter giving her team an 18-13 lead with 4:45 left in the second quarter.

 Garrett got a three from Bailey Kelham and two free throws from Morgan Ostrowski to draw even.

-After Angola missed one of its few hurried shots, Nataley Armstrong went the other way for a 20-18 lead with a minute to go.
+After Angola missed one of its few hurried shots, Nataley Armstrong went the other way to score for a 20-18 lead with a minute to go.

 Hornet senior Lauren Leach responded with a personal 5-0 run, including a three from the key with 38 seconds left and a score after a miss to put her team back on top 24-20.

 There would be no scoring in the fourth until Owen drilled her fourth three of the game with 4:08 to play.
-She finished with 12 points.
+Owen finished with 12 points.

 That would be as close as the Hornets would get however.
 Leach ended the night with 16 points.
 Fee added nine.